 The advantage of using the connector is that it doesn’t store data and purely serves as a read-on-demand bridge between your MongoDB collections and your SQL-based tools, eliminating the need for bulk ETL processing.
 MongoDB BI Connector was previously only available with a MongoDB Enterprise Advanced subscription and required on-premise installation, but is now available in MongoDB Atlas.

 You can also go with a third party vendor like Simba to purchase and install their MongoDB ODBC Driver with SQL Connector.
 Like MongoDB’s connector, Simba’s SQL connector converts MongoDB data to tabular format through automatic schema generation and normalization of arrays as virtual tables.
 It also comes with a schema editor you can use for further schema refinement.
 From there, you can connect to a BI tool like Tableau for visualization.

-Industry-Standard BI Tools
+Industry-Standard BI Tools for Mongo DB Visualization

 Now that we’ve explored methods to transform MongoDB data to relational format, let’s assess some of the more popular BI tools used for visualization.

 Tableau distinguishes itself with superior ad-hoc visualization capabilities compared to its competitors without requiring technical or programming skills to operate.
 Tableau is excellent as a single-user desktop solution, though as a full-fledged BI tool, has limitations.
-Tableau, like all other industry leading BI solutions, is architecturally built for relational data, requiring MongoDB BI connector or ODBC drivers to convert MongoDB data.
+Tableau, like all other industry-leading BI solutions, is architecturally built for relational data, requiring MongoDB BI connector or ODBC drivers to convert MongoDB data.

 Qlik, similar to Tableau, provides an interactive dashboard experience to its users.
 It enables business users to freely explore and find connections, patterns and outliers in data without having to model those relationships in advance.
 Qlik typically requires prerequisite knowledge to get the most out of.